AdityaBhushan1/Credo/README.md

   </p>
 </p>

-# Seting Up Tea Bot
+# Setting Up Tea Bot
-##### Note: The Given Steps Are For A Linux Machine If You Have Some Knowledege Of Programming Or Linux So You Can Create A Virual Env By Your Self
+##### Note: The Given Steps Are For A Linux Machine If You Have Some Knowledege Of Programming you can set it up for any other machine
 ## Step 1
 #### Create A Virtual Enviroment:
 ##### 1. Open Terminal In You Cloned Folder